 This easy Nigerian meat pie recipe will have your family and friends coming back for more!
-Learn how to make meat pie dough soft and fill each pie with a homemade delicious savory minced beef, carrot and potato filling.
+Learn how to soft meat pie dough and fill each pie with a homemade delicious savory minced beef, carrot and potato filling.
 Serve meat pie as a snack or appetizer.

 About This Recipe

 The smell of this pie baking is enough to have everyone lining up.
 The savory filling and perfect dough complement each other perfectly, making this appetizer the ultimate crowd-pleaser!
 The filling can be prepared in less than 20 minutes and the dough in less than 30 minutes.

 Meat pie is a delightful street food snack enjoyed by many Nigerians.
 People normally opt for this snack when they are in a hurry or on the go.
 It is also served at parties as a snack or appetizer.

 - Minced beef: Use fresh minced beef to make the filling.